sflyranger/LLM-twin-from-scratch/README.md

  By using the ODM class and its stored settings for each document in coordination with the zenml artifacts I can more modularly debug my code, monitor and trace the results and metadata for each pipeline.

+ ### Day 4:

+ Today I continued reading back through chapter 4 of the LLM Engineers handbook.
+I had already read through the chapter briefly but today I went more in depth.
+In fact, since I am coding out the entire repo, I decided to start creating all of the dependencies for the feature engineering pipeline.
+The feature engineering pipeline encompasses all 5 portions of the RAG pipeline.
+So far I have been able to manage going through just the cleaning portion of the pipeline.

+ #### SingletonMeta:

+ I made many classes including the metaclasses used to ensure consistency when making connections via Qdrant on multithreaded systems.
+This was something entirely new I learned about network connections.
+I didn't know what a lock object or a metaclass was until today.
+Apparently lock objects, prevent multiple instances of the same class from being created before the first established connection is entirely finished with the process.
+As I mentioned before, this metaclass, `SingletonMeta`, represents the base class for all vector based storage in the Qdrant database, because all other subclasses involved in the cleaning step inherit from this subclass.
+Also, all of the cleaning, chunking and dispatching involves intricate connections between these subclasses.
+In short, without establishing this connection, any of my instances could become corrupted due to parallel creation.

+ ####